Abuja Investments Company: Transportation

-AICL has contributed immensely to the transportation sector of the economy through the establishment of two key subsidiary companies: Abuja Leasing Company (ALC) and Abuja Urban Mass Transport Company (AUMTCO).
+AICL has contributed to the transportation sector of the economy through the establishment of two key subsidiary companies: Abuja Leasing Company (ALC) and Abuja Urban Mass Transport Company (AUMTCO).

 ALC provides a platform for individuals and companies to purchase vehicles for taxi services under a PPP structured arrangement tagged 'Abuja Green Cab Scheme'.
 This scheme provides lease finance to qualifying Nigerians over a tenure of up to four years for the purchase of Cabs.

 AUMTCO provides subsidized transportation services to all inhabitants in the Federal Capital Territory (FCT).
-The company has over 150 buses which ply designated routes in the capital city and provides adhoc transportation services to satellite towns which provide most of the workforce to the Capital City.
+The company has over 150 buses which ply designated routes in the capital city and provides ad hoc transportation services to satellite towns which provide most of the workforce to the Capital City.

 Partners

 Over the years Abuja Investments Company Limited has been noted to work with the following companies: